microsoft/bedrock/docs/services.md

 $ git push origin master
 ```

-Our final step is to create the build pipeline for our service.
+Our final step is to create the source code to container build pipeline for our service.
 We can do that with:

 ```
 $ spk service install-build-pipeline azure-vote -n azure-vote-build-pipeline -o tpark -r azure-vote -u $VOTING_APP_REPO_URL -d $DEVOPS_PROJECT
 ```

 This should create the build pipeline and build the current version of your service into a container using its Dockerfile.
-It will then create a pull request on the high-level-definition reop for this new image tag.
+It will then create a pull request on the high-level-definition repo for this new image tag.

 Accept this and the azure-voting-app frontend application will be deployed into your cluster.